This blog post was updated on August 23, 2022.

 Despite the celebrated art and iconography of Native Americans in the Pacific Northwest, their history and culture haven’t received as much mainstream attention as those in the East.
 Thankfully, there’s the Suquamish Museum.
 Based across the Puget Sound from Seattle on the Port Madison Indian Reservation, the museum preserves and houses artifacts and exhibits documenting the history of the Suquamish tribe.

-It’s no doubt that we didn’t even come close to listing every possible place and event that you can take a trip to experience Native American culture.
-If you have a suggestion that’s not on the list, feel free to leave it in the comments sections below!
+Do you have a suggestion that’s not on the list?
+Feel free to leave it in the comments sections below!